 Our business depends upon discretionary consumer demand for most of our products and primarily operates within mature and highly developed consumer markets.
 The principal driver of our operating performance is the strength of the U.S. retail economy.
-Approximately 73% and 74% of our consolidated net sales revenue was from U.S. shipments during the three month periods ended August 31, 2024 and 2023, respectively.
-For the six month periods ended August 31, 2024 and 2023, U.S. shipments were approximately 70% and 73% of our consolidated net sales revenue, respectively.
+Approximately 73% 72% and 74% of our consolidated net sales revenue was from U.S. shipments during the three month periods ended August 31, 2024 November 30, 2024 and 2023, respectively.
+For the six nine month periods ended August 31, 2024 November 30, 2024 and 2023, U.S. shipments were approximately 70% 71% and 73% of our consolidated net sales revenue, respectively.

 Among other things, high levels of inflation and interest rates may negatively impact consumer disposable income, credit availability and spending.
 Consumer purchases of discretionary items, including the products that we offer, generally decline during recessionary periods or periods of economic uncertainty, when disposable income is reduced or when there is a reduction in consumer confidence.
 Dynamic changes in consumer spending and shopping patterns are also having an impact on retailer inventory levels.
 Our ability to sell to retailers is predicated on their ability to sell to the end consumer.
 During fiscal 2024, we experienced some improvement in replenishment orders from certain retail customers in certain product categories relative to fiscal 2023.
-However, during the first and second quarters of fiscal 2025, we experienced reduced replenishment orders from retail customers in line with softer consumer demand and discretionary spending, which adversely impacted our sales, results of operations and cash flows.
+However, during the first and second three quarters of fiscal 2025, we experienced reduced replenishment orders from retail customers in line with softer consumer demand and discretionary spending, which adversely impacted our sales, results of operations and cash flows.
 If orders from our retail customers continue to be adversely impacted, our sales, results of operations and cash flows may continue to be adversely impacted.
 We expect continued uncertainty in our business and the global economy due to inflation and changes in consumer spending patterns.
 Accordingly, our liquidity and financial results could be impacted in ways that we are not able to predict today.

 Our concentration of sales reflects the continued evolution of consumer shopping preferences.
-Our net sales to pure-play online retailers and retail customers fulfilling end-consumer online orders, as well as our own online sales directly to consumers (collectively "online channel net sales") comprised approximately 29% and 27% of our total consolidated net sales revenue for the three and six month periods ended August 31, 2024, respectively.
-Our online channel net sales grew approximately 1% for the three month period ended August 31, 2024 and declined approximately 6% for the six month period ended August 31, 2024 compared to the same periods in the prior year.
-For the three and six month periods ended August 31, 2023, our online channel net sales comprised approximately 27% and 26% of our total consolidated net sales revenue, respectively, and grew approximately 17% and 12%, respectively, compared to the same periods in the prior year.
+Our net sales to pure-play online retailers and retail customers fulfilling end-consumer online orders, as well as our own online sales directly to consumers (collectively "online channel net sales") comprised approximately 29% and 27% 28% of our total consolidated net sales revenue for the three and six nine month periods ended August 31, 2024 November 30, 2024, respectively.
+Our online channel net sales grew approximately 1% for the three month period ended August 31, 2024 respectively, and declined approximately 6% for the six month period ended August 31, 2024 9% and 7% compared to the same periods in the prior year, year, respectively.
+For the three and six nine month periods ended August 31, 2023 November 30, 2023, our online channel net sales comprised approximately 27% 31% and 26% 28% of our total consolidated net sales revenue, respectively, and grew approximately 17% 15% and 12% 14%, respectively, compared to the same periods in the prior year.